-- Water & Sewer
+Water & Sewer

 How much do Performance and Payment Surety Bonds cost?

-Bond costs depend on a number of factors, mainly the credit and financial strength of the owners and business itself.
+Cost varies on a number of factors, including the credit and financial strength of the owners and their business itself.
 As with most surety bonds, stronger accounts warrant a lower premium.
-The typical contract rate filings are largely based on final contract price, not the bond amount, as sometimes obligees require less than 100% Performance and Payment Bonds.
-Rates on smaller performance bonds ($400k and below) are 3% annually and can go down to 1% annually on larger contracts.
+Typical contract rate filings are largely based on final contract price instead of the bond amount, as obligees sometimes require less than 100% Performance and Payment Surety Bonds.
+Rates on smaller Performance Bonds ($400k and below) are 3% annually and can go down to 1% annually on larger contracts.

 How do I get a Performance and Payment Bond?

 - Business financials (CPA prepared)